regolith-linux/regolith-desktop-website/content/_index.md

 {{< tab "Debian Bullseye" >}}

 Regolith can be installed as system packages.
-This makes updating and removing easy and consistent.
+This makes updating and removing easier and more consistent.
 The following steps (also available as a [downloadable script](/install-release-debian-11-amd64.txt)) describe how to configure your system to read packages from the Regolith package repository and install the desktop package.

 1. Register the Regolith public key to your local `apt`: